SPVillacorta/OCR-WordFreqMap/README.md

 - [OCR.space](https://ocr.space/) for the OCR API used in this project.
 - [SpaCy](https://spacy.io/) and [NLTK](https://www.nltk.org/) for NLP tools.
 - [Matplotlib](https://matplotlib.org/) for visualization support.
+- Special thanks to **Behnam Sadeghi** for sharing the original draft idea that inspired this project.
+The current version was rebuilt and improved based on his initial concept.